Formula One calendar a 'game of chess' due to COVID-19

 Brown said there was talk of holding two races in Austin, Texas, but that situation was also fluid.

-"I'm hearing that but I'm also hearing a lot of different scheduling scenarios.
-I think the reality is no one probably definitively knows," he said.
+“I’m hearing that but I’m also hearing a lot of different scheduling scenarios.
+I think the reality is no-one probably definitively knows,” he said.

 “I think it is a bit of a chess game of what happens in this market and it goes on the red list, or what have you, and there’s a domino effect.
 I’ve heard a variety of scenarios.”

-Brown hoped the success of the Tokyo Olympics, which ended on Sunday and featured more than 50,000 people operating within a closely controlled bubble, would boost the Formula One race at Suzuka.
+Brown hoped the success of the Tokyo Olympics, which ended on Sunday and featured more than 50,000 people operating within a closely-controlled bubble, would boost the Formula One race at Suzuka.

 “From what I can tell there hasn’t been any drama that’s broken out from the Olympics so to me it does seem that would raise the confidence,” said Brown.